Sigmmma/c20/src/content/general/command-line/readme.md

 The arguments then tell Tool what to do, and are documented per-game (e.g. [H1 Tool](~h1-tool)).
 Programs and each argument are always separated by spaces.
 If a single argument contains spaces you need to wrap it with quotes: `"..."`.

+{% alert %}
+You don't need to type out commands you want to repeat.
+Use the {% key "Up" /%} and {% key "Down" /%} keys to navigate your command prompt's history.
+{% /alert %}

 ## Navigation
 Use the `dir` command to list files in the current directory, and `cd <path>` to navigate to a different one.
 The parent directory can be referred to using `..`.
 Sub-directories are always separated with backslashes.